maros/Zway-ThermostatControl/README.md

 of the calculated setpoints.
 It also creates a binary switch that allows to entirely disable the thermostat (eg. for summer or for manual overrides)

-Multiple radiator valves or thermostats may be grouped in a zone.
+Multiple radiator valves or thermostats may be grouped in zones.
 These zones may have additional schedules that either override (absolute setpoints) or augment the global schedules (relative setpoints)